Will I Lose My Disability Benefits if I Move to a Different State?

 You Don’t Have to Reapply for Disability If You Move to Another State

-Because the Social Security Administration is a federal agency, the disability payments you receive through Social Security are federal benefits.
-That's good news if you're getting SSDI or SSI and you plan to move to another state because it means you don't have to reapply for disability just because you're moving.
+Because the Social Security Administration is a federal agency—meaning it works on a national level and the rules don’t change depending on where you are in the country—the disability payments you receive through Social Security are federal benefits.
+That’s good news if you’re getting SSDI or SSI and you plan to move to another state because it means you don’t have to reapply for disability just because you’re moving.

-But the same isn't always true when it comes to your financial eligibility for benefits.
+Your medical eligibility for Social Security disability benefits generally follows you to your new state.
+So if you were awarded benefits on your first try from your old state’s Disability Determination Services (DDS), the DDS office in your new state won’t need to reevaluate your health condition.
+But the same isn’t always true when it comes to your non-medical eligibility for benefits.
 In certain circumstances, that can change when you move to another state.

 If you’re receiving SSI benefits (or your disabled child is getting SSI), moving to another state can change the monthly benefit amount.
 And depending on where you move, it could even affect your financial eligibility for SSI benefits.

-SSI is a federal benefit, and the amount of that federal benefit won't change if you move.
-But most states add a small amount of money (called a state supplementary payment) to the federal SSI payment each month.
+Like SSDI, SSI is a federal benefit, and the amount of that federal benefit won’t change if you move.
+But most states add a small amount of money (called a supplementary payment) to the federal SSI payment each month.

 If your old state paid a supplement, but your new state doesn't (or it pays a smaller supplement), your SSI payment could be reduced if you move.
 Similarly, if your new state pays a supplement, but your old state doesn't, you can look forward to getting a bigger monthly benefit payment.